Treatment Center Setting

 The center operates a primary clinic and two separate living facilities, each a short drive from the treatment center.
 The living facilities are spacious and luxurious, offering shared or private bedrooms, infinity pools, large yards, exercise equipment, a Jacuzzi, a home theater, and full kitchens, plus more than 17,000 square feet of floor space between the two homes.
-There’s also WiFi throughout the living facilities.
 On-site chiropractic care can be arranged.

 WHAT ALUMNI SAY

-Rehabs.com has not yet received any reviews directly from alumni of this facility, however, secondary review sites yielded unanimously positive coverage, with eight five-star ratings on Facebook (where the facility can manage its own page) and three five-star ratings on Google.
-The reviewers repeatedly praised the center’s staff, amenities, and program.
+Secondary review sites yielded unanimously positive coverage, with 4.6 average stars from 10 reviewers on Google to date.
+The reviews repeatedly praised the center’s staff, amenities, and program.
 “After many years of struggling and multiple treatment centers I was blessed to find myself at Fountain Hills Recovery.
-The people and the program are amazing, they really helped me get back on my feet and my life back on track,” A.B.W. wrote in a representative review on Google, and on Facebook, M.T. added: “They connect with you on a real level and don't downgrade your situation.
-This treatment center made it comfortable.”
+The people and the program are amazing, they really helped me get back on my feet and my life back on track,” A.B.W. wrote in a representative review on Google.
+The only individual to give below five stars critiqued, "no phones, no visitors."

-According to the facility’s website, Fountain Hills accepts insurance from a variety of providers, including Aetna, AmeriHealth, Blue Cross Blue Shield, Cigna, Humana, and United.
+According to the facility’s website, Fountain Hills Recovery is amongst th 62.6% of Arizona facilities that accept insurance from a variety of providers, including Aetna, AmeriHealth, Blue Cross Blue Shield, Cigna, Humana, and United.
 The center does not indicate whether it is in-network with any insurers.